nsmsn/dotcom/src/posts/2025-how-i-omglol.md

 <img src="/img/post-images/2025-omglol-weblog.png" alt="a split screen showing a web page in the markdown language on one side and a live web page on the other" width="960" height="636" loading="lazy">

 I think of the **Web Page** and **Email** as the two main features of omg.lol.
 When you create a username, this is what you are paying for and how you are identified on the service.
 The web page page editor shows a markdown file in one column, and a live preview in another.
 You can control what your page looks like with a theme, footer branding, and custom CSS.
-There are also page <code>title</code> and <code>description</code> metadata overrides as well as a field to add additional content to the HTML <code>head</code> elelment of the page.
-You upload your profile picture and can evencustomize a favicon here as well.
+There are also page <code>title</code> and <code>description</code> metadata overrides as well as a field to add additional content to the HTML <code>head</code> element of the page.
+You upload your profile picture and can even customize a favicon here as well.
 Your profile page also sets up a mirroring Tildeverse page: [Here's mine](https://omg.lol/~nsmsn).

 **Email** is a bit more straightforward.
 I set up my main personal email as the the forwarding address for <code>nsmsn@omg.lol</code>.
-There is also 'Recent email activity' that allows you to see what has been recieved by your omg.lol email.
+There is also 'Recent email activity' that allows you to see what has been received by your omg.lol email.
 There's a Fastmail integration/partnership, which I am currently not using.

 The next thing mentioned on the omg.lol home page is **DNS**.
 I am not currently using this feature, but you can [read all about DNS in the official documentation](https://home.omg.lol/info/dns).